TaitoUnited/wordpress-template/README.md

 * Optional: [taito-cli](https://github.com/TaitoUnited/taito-cli#readme)
 * Optional: [docker-compose](https://docs.docker.com/compose/install/)

-## Editing the site without taito-cli
+## Editing the site

-It is recommended to do most modifications in dev environment first and use production environment only for making frequent modifications like creating new blog posts and managing users.
+It is recommended to do most modifications in dev environment first and use the production environment only for making frequent modifications like creating new blog posts and managing users.

-Just edit the site and data files using your browser (see links at the beginning of this README.md).
-Hopefully someone will commit your changes to git and eventually migrate them to production.
+Just edit the site with the WordPress Admin GUI (see links at the beginning of this README).
+You can also modify WordPress data files located in the storage bucket by using your browser.
+Ask someone to commit your changes to git and to migrate them to production, if you cannot do it yourself.

 ## Upgrading WordPress

-TODO
+* Upgrade WordPress in dev: `taito deployment trigger:dev`
+* Check that everything seems ok.
+* Upgrade WordPress in prod: `taito deployment trigger:prod`

+TODO automatic upgrade process: check for new versions, upgrade all non-production wordpresses, send notifications about the upgrade, wait for a few days, upgrade all production wordpresses.

-## Quick start for remote development
+## Remote development

 If multiple developers are working on the same site simultaneously using a local development environment, migrating all changes together may be an error-prone process.
 To mitigate this problem, developers can use a remote development environment that is shared among all developers.